CynthiaWeaver-Jeannine/tic-tac-toe-game/README.md

    git clone https://github.com/CynthiaWeaver-Jeannine/tic-tac-toe-game
 2. Open the index.html file in your web browser.

-3. Start playing and test your skills against Maxi!
+3. Start playing and test your skills against Max!

 ## Contributing
 If you'd like to contribute to this project, please follow these steps: